UPVC Windows

 Diagram of a tilt and turn UPVC window

-Designed in the spirit of traditional homes, it consists of two sashes (separate glazed sections) that can slide vertically, and each can be tilted for easy cleaning.
+Designed in the spirit of traditional homes, a slding sasg UPVC window consists of two sashes (separate glazed sections) that can slide vertically, and each can be tilted for easy cleaning.
 The separate opening sashes allow you to ventilate your home as you see fit.
 Sash lifts on the bottom sash and pole eyes on the top make it easy to move each one as required.
-When not in use, both sashes can be secured with a key when closed.
+When not in use, both sashes can be locked with a key when closed.

-Additionally, sliding windows have the option for sash horns or to have these omitted.
-In the past, these were used to strengthen the frame, but with the advance of technology windows have become more robust, and are more for decorative purposes nowadays.
+Sliding sash windows have the option for sash horns.
+These were originally used to strengthen the frame, but with the advance of technology windows have become more robust, and these optional horns are now more for decorative purposes.

 Diagram of a UPVC sliding sash window